Country Joe McDonald: Early life and early career

-McDonald was born in Washington, D.C., and grew up in El Monte, California, where he had moved with his parents, Florence and Worden McDonald.
+McDonald was born in Washington, D.C., on January 1, 1942, and grew up in El Monte, California, where he had moved with his parents, Florence and Worden McDonald.

-His father was the son of a Presbyterian minister of Scottish heritage.
-Born in Oklahoma, and raised on a farm a 100 miles from Woody Guthrie's birthplace of Okemah, Worden worked for a telephone company and, as a young man, traveled the country riding the rails, working odd jobs.
+His father, Worden, was born in Oklahoma and raised on a farm 100 mi from Woody Guthrie's birthplace of Okemah.
+Worden worked for the phone company and, as a young man, traveled the country riding the rails, working odd jobs.
 His mother, Florence Plotnick, was the daughter of Russian Jewish immigrants and served for many years as the City Auditor of Berkeley, California.
-In their youth, both were Communist Party members and named their son after Joseph Stalin, before renouncing the cause.
+In their youth, both were Communist Party members and named their son after Joseph Stalin, though they later renounced the cause.

-In high school McDonald was student conductor and president of the marching band.
-At the age of 17, he enlisted in the U.S. Navy for three years and was stationed in Japan.
-After his enlistment, he attended Los Angeles City College for a year.
-In the early 1960s, he began busking on Telegraph Avenue in Berkeley, California.
-He played the Berkeley String Quartet and the Instant Action Jug Band with future bandmate Barry Melton.
-In 1965, he performed with The Fugs and Allen Ginsberg in a chemistry lab at UC Berkeley.
+In high school, McDonald was the conductor and president of the marching band.
+At the age of 17, he enlisted in the U.S. Navy and spent three years stationed in Japan.
+After his enlistment, he attended California State Los Angeles for a year, during which he started printing a small magazine called Et Tu.
+In the early 1960s, he dropped out of college and moved to Berkeley with his first wife hoping to become a folk musician.
+He began busking on Telegraph Avenue and worked at Jon and Dierdra Lundberg's guitar shop, Lundberg Fretted Instruments.
+He performed on Gert Chiarito's Midnight Special, an influential radio show on the local Berkeley station KPFA and formed the Berkeley String Quartet with Carl Shrager, Bob Cooper, and Bill Steele.
+He also formed the Instant Action Jug Band with future bandmate Barry Melton.
+Both bands frequently played at the Jabberwock folk music club and coffee shop on Telegraph Avenue.

+McDonald became involved with the Free Speech Movement and the wave of demonstrations against the Vietnam War at UC Berkeley.
+In 1965, he and ED Denson, the co-founder with John Fahey of Takoma Records, launched Rag Baby, a magazine focused on the San Francisco folk music scene.
+McDonald proposed doing "talking issues" of the magazine in an EP format - audio supplements - which led him and Barry "The Fish" Melton to co-found Country Joe and the Fish.
+The band's first songs "I-Feel-Like-I'm-Fixin'-to-Die Rag", "Superbird", "Bass Strings", "Thing Called Love" and "Section 43" were self-released through these "talking issues" of Rag Baby.
+At the time, McDonald and Melton were living in the building behind the Jabberwock and sold Rag Baby at events on UC Berkeley's Sproul Plaza and at Moe's Books on Telegraph.
+Denson began managing the band.
+Country Joe and the Fish played their first show under that name on November 5, 1965, joining The Fugs and Allen Ginsberg in a biology lecture room at UC Berkeley.
+McDonald was given the nickname "Country Joe" because Denson had heard that his namesake, Stalin, was known as "Country Joe" during World War II.